chudelini/higherhigher/README.md

 # higherhigher

-Code represents simplification of recruitment platform.
+Code represents the simplification of recruitment platform.
 Admin can provide Candidates/Recruiters/Tasks/Grades to the Admin Platform, while end user can add a mark only.

 Application is deployed into Heroku: https://higherhigher.herokuapp.com